dd-hebert/uv_pro/docs/quickstart.rst

 low signal window [-lsw]
 ````````````````````````
 The :func:`low_signal_window <uv_pro.process.Dataset.__init__>` sets the width of the low signal detection
 window (see: :meth:`~uv_pro.process.Dataset.find_outliers()`).
-Low signal outliers typically occur when the
+Low signal outliers are spectra with have close to zero
-cuvette is removed from the instrument during data collection, resulting in an abrupt dip in the time traces.
+absorbance across all wavelengths.
+These typically occur if the cuvette is removed from the instrument during data
+collection, resulting in an abrupt dip in all time traces.
+Removing these outliers is important because their presence
-Removing these outliers is important because their presence can significantly impact the baseline and outlier detection.
+can significantly impact the baseline fitting and outlier detection.
+Low signal outlier detection is not performed by default.

 You can set the size of the window using the ``-lsw`` or ``--low_signal_window`` argument::

     # Set the low signal outlier window size.
     uvp p mydata.KD -lsw wide
-    uvp p mydata.KD -lsw narrow  # default
+    uvp p mydata.KD -lsw narrow
-    uvp p mydata.KD -lsw none  # skip low signal outlier detection
+    uvp p mydata.KD -lsw none  # skip low signal outlier detection (default)

-The default size is ``"narrow"``, meaning only the spectra with low total absorbance are considered
+A ``"narrow"`` window size flags the spectra with low absorbance across all wavelengths as low signal outliers
-low signal outliers.
-If the size is set to ``"wide"``, the points neighboring a low signal
+to be removed during data processing.
+With the ``"wide"`` window size, one spectrum before and after a detected low signal
-outlier are also removed :attr:`~uv_pro.process.Dataset.outliers`.
-The image below illustrates
-the effect of changing the size of the low signal outlier window:
+outlier are also removed.
+The image below illustrates the effect of changing the size of the low signal outlier window:

 .. image:: C2_lsw_comparison.png